 GDP, or gross domestic product, is a reflection of each state's economy.
 The GDP refers to the state's overall distribution of goods.
 The GDP of the U.S. is $21.7 million.
 By state, the GDP ranges from $33,278 in Vermont to $3,120,386,000 in California.

-D.C. has the highest median household income of any state of $92,266.
-D.C. has the highest educational attainment in the U.S., with 56.6% of adults having a Bachelor's degree or higher.
+D.C. has the highest median household income of any state, $90,842.
+It also has the highest educational attainment in the U.S., with 56.6% of adults having a Bachelor's degree or higher.
 Despite this, the District still has a relatively high poverty rate of 13.5%.

-Maryland's median income is the second-highest in the U.S. at $86,738.
-Maryland also has very high education attainment, with 40.2% of adults having a Bachelor's degree or higher.
+Maryland's median income is the second-highest in the U.S. at $87,063.
+Maryland also has very high educational attainment, with 40.2% of adults having a Bachelor's degree or higher.
 Maryland also has one of the lowest poverty rates in the U.S. at 9%.

-Ranking which states are the wealthiest looks much different than using median household income.
+The ranking of which state is the wealthiest looks much different than using median household income.
 GDP can be largely influenced by population, so, as evident below, the states with the largest GDPs tend to be the largest.
 Of the five richest states, three of the five states' GDPs line up with their population ranks, except Florida and New York.
 New York has the third-largest GDP but the fourth-largest population, while Florida has the reverse.
 We will also note their respective median incomes for comparison.

 California, the nation's most populous state, has the largest state GDP of $3,599,103,000,000.
 California's median household income is $78,672, the seventh-highest in the U.S.

 The country's second-most populous state, Texas, is also its second-richest state in terms of GDP.
 Texas's GDP is $2,355,960,000,000.
 Texas's median household income is $63,826, just below the national median.

 New York is the third-richest state in the United States, with a GDP of $2,053,180,000,000.
 New York's median household income is the 15th-highest among all states at $71,117.